-So, this way user can set up a successful connection to access ADB instances using ADB commands.
+So, this way user can set up a successful connection to access ADB USB connect instances using ADB commands.

 Syntax used to access ADB instances from commands line: Adb [-d – An adb command when a single USB device is connected Adb [-e – An adb command when only single emulator is running Adb devices--- This will print all the list of emulator / devices attached.
 Adb version--- List the adb version number.
 Adb help---- Print the list of supported commands.

-Just like configuring ADB over USB, user can also configure ADB over wi-fi.
+Just like configuring ADB connect USB, user can also configure ADB over wi-fi.